recapgit/recapgit/README.md

 <table><tr><td valign="top" width="50%">

 ❗ Sei um pouco de C
+❗ I know a bit about C

-🕑 Pretendo fazer um projeto mais complexo usando Java e/ou Javascript
+🕑 Pretendo fazer um projeto mais complexo usando Java, e depois usando outras tecnologias que eu aprender mas estou sem ideias agora
+🕑 I intend to make a more complex project using Java, and then with other technologies that I learn but I'm out of ideas now

 pt-BR, EN